Do you account for every penny that goes into your gift baskets? If not, here’s where you lose the most money every time you design.

 Less than 24 hours — that’s all the time I had to create four gift baskets for a close friend.

-She is part of an organization that recently celebrated an event, and the baskets were to be transported by car before delivery to and presentation at the organization’s conference.
+She is part of an organization where members came together for an annual celebration.
+The baskets were for delivery by car to the organization’s conference.

 My friends get premium service from me, and I’m sure the same is true for you.
 I made time in my schedule to ensure that all was done right.
 After all, how long could it take to make four gift baskets?
 Here’s the answer:

 The contents to make the four designs came in on Thursday afternoon and the last one on Friday morning, the same day the gift baskets had to be ready.
 That late arrival gave me just three hours to finish everything.

 I didn’t choose any of the products, which meant that I had to mirror my friend’s vision for each gift.
 As you can imagine, that’s not always easy.

 When someone else purchases products, every item may not be right for the design.
 One item may be too large or too small or difficult in other ways.
 You have to keep this in mind when a customer asks you to make the arrangement look good.
 However, that wasn’t my biggest concern.